blockful-io/swaplace-contracts/README.md

 ## Contributing

-- To know about how you can contribute [see your notion](https://blockful.notion.site/Swaplace-Call-for-Contributors-6e4895d2a7264f679439ab2c124603fe)
+- To know more about how you can contribute [see our notion page](https://blockful.notion.site/Swaplace-Call-for-Contributors-6e4895d2a7264f679439ab2c124603fe).